SOC Report Types: What You Need to Know

 A SOC 2 report can be used by a number of organizations that provide some sort of service (e.g. SaaS, colocation, data hosting, etc.) to another.
 While it addresses risks associated with the handling and access of data, it isn’t a cybersecurity assessment that evaluates specific technical configurations (although a SOC for Cybersecurity report does).
 A SOC 2 report focuses more on how an organization implements and manages controls to mitigate the identified risks to the different parts of an organization.

-The SOC 2 audit testing framework is based off of the Trust Services Criteria (TSC), which are used to identify various risks (points of focus) an organization should consider addressing.
+The SOC 2 audit testing framework is based on the Trust Services Criteria (TSC), which are used to identify various risks (points of focus) an organization should consider addressing.
 Based on the TSCs the organization selects to be in-scope, the third-party compliance and audit firm evaluates whether the organization has the appropriate policies, procedures and controls in place to manage the identified risks effectively.

 There are five Trust Services Criteria.
-The first criteria, Security, must be included with every SOC 2 report and is referred as the “Common Criteria”.
+The first criteria, Security, must be included with every SOC 2 report and is referred to as the “Common Criteria”.

 - Processing Integrity

-A SOC 3 report is coupled with a SOC 2 report and is a scaled down version of the SOC 2 report.
+A SOC 3 report is coupled with a SOC 2 report and is a scaled-down version of the SOC 2 report.
 The report is intended for a broader public audience including prospective customers and stakeholders.
 The SOC 2 report provides greater detail regarding the organization’s controls and operations.
 A SOC 3 report is effectively a summary of the SOC 2 report that provides less technical information, making it suitable for an organization to share publicly on its website or to hand out to prospective customers.

 Understanding SOC Report Types

 SOC 1 and 2 reports vary by two distinct types referred to as “Type 1” or “Type 2.”
 A type 1 attestation is a point in time or “snapshot” of controls designed and implemented as of a specific date.
-The type 1 assesses whether or not those controls are appropriate for the risks facing the organization, but does not provide an evaluation of how effective they are over a period of time.
+A type 1 assesses whether or not those controls are appropriate for the risks facing the organization, but does not provide an evaluation of how effective they are over a period of time.
 That’s because it’s only looking at the controls as they exist at that given date.

 On the other hand, a type 2 attestation assesses whether the controls were designed and operating effectively over a specified period of time The compliance and audit firm typically issue type 2 reports for durations of three, six, nine, or twelve months.
 Type 2 reports covering a shorter duration provide less value to the readers of the report regarding the operational effectiveness of the controls in place.
 Understandably, a Type 2 report takes longer to complete and provides a more thorough evaluation of operational performance.